oneops/oneops.github.io/user/design/apache-tomcat-pack.md

 In this method communication is encrypted from client to load balancer (HTTPS) and from load balancer to Tomcat (HTTPS).

-2. Add a new _certficate_ component to the _tomcat_ platform in design and configure the certificate.
+1. Add a new _certficate_ component to the _tomcat_ platform in design and configure the certificate.
-3. Add a _keystore_ component and [configure it](./keystore-component.html).
+2. Add a _keystore_ component and [configure it](./keystore-component.html).
-4. Configure the _SSL Port_ in your _tomcat_ component as needed.
+3. Configure the _SSL Port_ in your _tomcat_ component as needed.
 The default is 8443.
-5. If desired, disable the _HTTP Connector_ in the _tomcat_ component.
+4. If desired, disable the _HTTP Connector_ in the _tomcat_ component.
-6. Add a load balancer _lb_ component and set the _Listeners_ to `ssl_bridge 443 ssl_bridge 8443`.
+5. Add a load balancer _lb_ component and set the _Listeners_ to `ssl_bridge 443 ssl_bridge 8443`.
-7.Commit the design changes and proceed with [deployment as usual](./components.html).
+6. Commit the design changes and proceed with [deployment as usual](./components.html).

 ## Example - Configure Tomcat HttpConnector Attributes